Thank you. Your choice has been saved. You can change your preferences at any time.

-These pre-booked appointments are reserved for those patients who are in full-time employment but have difficulty attending the surgery during normal opening hours (for example, due to working far away).
+These appointments are reserved for those patients who have difficulty attending the surgery during normal opening hours (for example, due to working far away).
 These can be arranged by either telephoning the surgery, and are currently also telephone calls unless otherwise specified by the GP.

 TEXT MESSAGE REMINDERS